LucioleAnnoz/formation_elixir/README.md

 ### Roadmap

 - **Use tailwind**
-- Finish twitter like in the vidéo
+- [x] Finish twitter like in the vidéo
+    - [x] add, edit and remove post and broadcast to any active client
+    - [x] increase and broadcast like and reposts
-- Add Authentification
+- [ ] Add Authentification
+    - [ ] generate authentification by mail
+    - [ ] change Non auth user post's author to public
+    - [ ] add route for auth user to create post with their username as author
+    - [ ] display only public posts for non auth user
+    - [ ] display all posts for auth user
-- Add Translation
+- [ ] Add Translation